TristanO45/parq/backendNotes.md

    - Render smaller map with selected location (stretch goal)
    - Clicking on marker should display location info

-  thursday June 30th //
+  Thursday June 30th //

   Tasks:

   Han & Tristan
-  [] 1.
+  [X] 1.
 Finalize the Database design
    - Need a User Schema (Unique username, password, email)
    - Location will be used for both Host and Client
    - Need a Booking Schema (Client (and/or Host?, Date of booking, location), password, email)